I was compensated for my participation in Coca-Cola’s Balanced Living Workshop, but my thoughts and views are my own

-But the mom guilt sometimes stops me from taking care of me.
+But the mom’s guilt sometimes stops me from taking care of myself.

 This workshop empowered me in such a way that I even feel like I walk with more of an air of confidence than I did before.

-More than once I heard over the course of the two-day workshop that we had an important job as moms, that moms are "the largest health care system of the world," that we are powerful.
+More than once I heard over the course of the two-day workshop that we have an important job as moms, that moms are “the largest health care system in the world,” that we are powerful.

-Sometimes us moms, especially of the stay-at-home variety, forget how important we are.
+Sometimes we moms, especially of the stay-at-home variety, forget how important we are.

-- that I should eat more snacks during the day.
+-I should eat more snacks during the day.
 I eat breakfast, lunch, a little snack, dinner, and a snack before 7 pm.
-She suggested that I add a snack mid morning so that I don't feel so hungry at large meals.
-Also, she said to eat protein for my afternoon snack so I don't overeat at dinnertime.
+She suggested I add a snack mid-morning so that I don’t feel so hungry at meals.
+Also, she said to eat protein for my afternoon snack so I don’t overeat at dinnertime.

-- this next one was huge.
-My dietitian suggested that I walk just 10 minutes a day in lieu of running.
-I should say that she did not discourage me from running but rather, I told her that I struggle with running in the winter with my asthma, so she said if I could just walk even 10 minutes a day for 7 days a week, I would definitely notice a difference in my metabolism.
+– My dietitian suggested I walk just 10 minutes a day instead of running.
+I should say that she did not discourage me from running but I told her I struggle with running in the winter with my asthma, so she said if I could just walk even 10 minutes a day for 7 days a week, I would definitely notice a difference in my metabolism.
 I was so excited, I could TOTALLY do 10 minutes a day!

-- I love veggies and dip, especially the ranch packet dip.
-But she said they can be high in sodium so she recommended her personal recipe: a large container of low fat cottage cheese, 1 can of artichokes, 1/2 C. Parmesan cheese, and red pepper to taste.
-Put in the food processor and blend til smooth.
+– I love veggies and dip especially the ranch packet dip.
+But she said they can be high in sodium so she recommended her personal recipe: a large container of low-fat cottage cheese, 1 can of artichokes, 1/2 C. Parmesan cheese, and red pepper to taste.
+Put in the food processor and blend till smooth.
 Serve with veggies and crackers for a low-fat but filling snack.
-She also gave me pages of ideas for snacks and meals as well as ideas for busy times AND tips for what to order when you go out to eat!
+She also gave me pages of ideas for snacks and meals, and ideas for busy times, AND tips for what to order when you go out to eat!

-You have a HUGE fan in me and I will use these tips forevah!!
+You have a HUGE fan in me and I will use these tips forever!!